Haltian-project/Greenhouse/README.md

 ## Main Features
 1. Displays air conditions in the greenhouse.
 Includes temperature, humidity, carbon dioxide, air pressure and light level.
 2. An alert is sent when a condition in the environment exceeds a threshold.
+User can set the threshold by themselves.
 3. The Charts feature enables users to view historical data in a line graph format.
 4. Outside air condition display.
 5. Weather forecasting.